Skip to content

 Terminal window

-brainjar rules add git-discipline
+brainjar rule add git-discipline

-brainjar rules add security
+brainjar rule add security

 Rules that apply to specific workflows — bundle them with the persona instead.